oracc/oracc2/bin/nx/README.txt

 Parsing is carried out with nx which loads the nd data and uses it to parse token lists.

-A token list consists of zero or more ne followed by one or more nf, no or nz tokens.
+A token list consists of zero or more ne followed by one or more no or nz tokens.

-Both nf and no tokens take the form of Oracc signatures.
+The no tokens take the form of Oracc signatures.

 The signatures may be partial, consisting of just a grapheme, or they may contain select additional information such as a CF[GW]POS